|Note: King Salmon season closes July 13.|

 - We do not often cancel for weather since it is a short easy flight over to the fishing areas.
 If we need to cancel for weather, we will try to reschedule.
 If your schedule can not accommodate a new date, we will refund your payment.

 Be prepared to spend the day outside, we would recommend layers.
 You should have good walking shoes or light hiking boots, sunglasses, film/batteries, long pants, t-shirt, sweatshirt, light coat, raingear, and mosquito repellent.
 The lodge will provide all the fishing equipment you will need for the day.

 Is it okay to bring my own equipment?

 Yes, just let us know how much you will be taking.

 Where can I purchase a fishing license?

-You will need a fishing license and possibly king salmon tags.
+You will need a fishing license.
 You may purchase them at the Rust’s office, local retailers such as sporting goods and grocery stores, or online.

 Can I fly fish?

 Yes, however there is a two-person minimum for fly-fishing trips.